Security tokens

 With Polymesh, you don’t need to know the ins-and-outs of blockchain or code to interact with the technology.

 Developers familiar with basic programming languages can issue security tokens by using the Polymesh SDK to plug right into the blockchain.
-Security token issuers who want an easy, completely no-code approach can use a tokenization platform such as Token Studio.
+Security token issuers who want an easy, completely no-code approach can use an integrated tokenization platform.